lesleyrs/wasmlite/README.md

 ## Limitations
 - no proper file modes for writing/appending files etc, use JS_saveFile().
 For sockets you have to use the functions in websocket.h not syscalls.
-- pdclib can't format floats yet causing issues with EG quake options/keys (use JS_logFloat, [stb_sprintf](https://github.com/nothings/stb/blob/master/stb_sprintf.h) or [nanoprintf](https://github.com/charlesnicholson/nanoprintf)
+- pdclib can't format floats yet causing issues with EG printing fps and quake options/keys (use JS_logFloat, [stb_sprintf](https://github.com/nothings/stb/blob/master/stb_sprintf.h) or [nanoprintf](https://github.com/charlesnicholson/nanoprintf)
 - missing JS apis: audio/webgpu/webworker + some events: touch/gamepad etc https://developer.mozilla.org/en-US/docs/Web/Events

-- Chrome runs like crap with dev console open, Firefox can't load dwarf wasm sourcemaps
+- Chrome runs like crap with dev console open, Firefox can't fully make use of the wasm sourcemaps

 ## Ports
 In some forks the non-wasm targets haven't been kept in a working state, and most programs don't support saves load/download yet